Facing a call to recuse himself from voting on the Tribal Trail Connector, Teton County Commissioner Luther Propst says he doesn’t need to.

 “I think there is a perception of or a concern about a potential lack of impartiality,” O’Malley said.

-The two have exchanged emails about O’Malley’s concerns, which are attached to the full version of this article at JHNewsAndGuide.com.
-You can read more about Propst's reasoning for continuing to vote on Tribal Trail there or in the Thursday Jackson Hole Daily.
+The two have exchanged emails about O’Malley’s concerns, which are attached to the online version of this article at JHNewsAndGuide.com.